NIGK21006U Aqueous Geochemistry

 BSc in Geology, Physical Geography, Geosciences, Marine Sciences, Environmental Engineering, Inorganic Chemistry, or equivalent is recommended.

-The form of teaching is mostly flipped classroom, combined with generally very short introductory lectures, and mostly consisting of class exercises and discussions, case studies, and reading and evaluation of scientific papers.
-During the course each student will work on the own course notes which in the end will form their own "Guide to Aqueous Geochemistry".
-This 'guide' is to be handed in by the end of the course.
+The form of teaching is as flipped classroom which includes a high degree of preparation by the students, introductory lectures by teacher, class exercises and discussions, and group work.
+During the course each student in addition will work on the own course notes which in the end will form their own "Guide to Aqueous and Environmental Geochemistry".

 • Category